 Expected Duration of Participation:

 Dogs may be treated every 3 weeks for 4 treatments.
-At each treatment, Nano-HA-cisplatin will be injected intra- and peri-tumoral.
+At each treatment, novel platinum chemotherapeutics will be injected intra- and peri-tumoral.
 At the first treatment, each dog will stay in the clinic for a minimum of 1 hours to allow a small blood sample to be collected.
-Ideally before enrolling, dogs will have already had a standard blood test (CBC, BUN, Creatinine, AST/ALT)
+Ideally before enrolling, dogs will have already had chest radiographs and a standard blood test (complete blood count and clinical chemistry).

 |Pet Dog with Squamous Cell Cancer Between Nose and Mouth|

 |Large ulcerated locally advanced squamous cell carcinoma:||Complete response after treatment:|